-- 1. Confidential electronic files, including data sets with personal identifiers must be stored on designated drives on a secure server (e.g., H:\EPI-Private\). - a.
+- 1. Confidential electronic files, including data sets with personal identifiers must be stored on designated drives on a secure server. - a.
 Do not maintain content from these drives on an individual computer hard-drive. - b.
-Personnel who need access to existing files/folders on the secure server, or who need to establish a private folder for confidential data, should request this through the DPHHS TSD. - 2.
+Personnel who need access to existing files/folders on the secure server, or who need to establish a private folder for confidential data, must request this through the DPHHS TSD. - 2.
 Do not store confidential information from any source on the hard-drive of any computer. - 3.
 Confidential electronic files for personnel without access to the LAN are maintained as follows: - a.
 Electronic files containing confidential information, including data sets with personal identifiers, are encrypted and saved on removable media. - b.
-Encrypt data using PGP 3072-bit encryption (or other high-level encryption software approved by the program manager) and protect with passwords. - c.
+Encrypt data and protect with passwords. - c.
 Store removable media containing the confidential encrypted data in a locked, secured location that is not feasibly accessible through a ground level window. - 4.
 Comply with the following required criteria for all diskettes and other storage media that contain confidential information, including data sets with personal identifiers. - a.
 Include only the minimum amount of information necessary to accomplish assigned tasks. - b.
-Encrypt using PGP 3072-bit encryption (or other high level encryption software approved by DPHHS TSD) and store in locked container when not in use. - c.
+Encrypt using high level encryption software approved by DPHHS TSD and store in locked container when not in use. - c.
 Electronically "wipe" or physically destroy diskette or storage media immediately upon completion of the assigned task.
-Merely erasing is not sufficient for disposal of confidential information. - d.
-Never take into the field unless encrypted using PGP 3072-bit encryption (or other high level encryption software approved by the Department of Administration and DPHHS TSD). - 5.
-Electronic transfers of sensitive data will incorporate the use of PGP 3072-bit encryption (or other high level encryption software or method approved by the Department of Administration and the DPHHS TSD. - 6.
-DPHHS TSD performs backup of all critical files daily.
+Merely erasing is not sufficient for disposal of confidential information. - 5.
+Electronic transfers of sensitive data will incorporate the use of high-level encryption software or method approved by the Department of Administration and the DPHHS TSD.

+6. DPHHS TSD performs backup of all critical files on a regular basis.